 I also have the opportunity to make several presentations in early February.
-I’ll be speaking at the Badge of Life Canada conference about our office’s role in spurring government change to help Ontario police officers in dealing with PTSD, and our recommendations to provide police with better de-escalation training for crisis situations.
+I’ll be speaking at the This link opens in a new tabBadge of Life Canada conference about our office’s role in spurring government change to help Ontario police officers in dealing with PTSD, and our recommendations to provide police with better de-escalation training for crisis situations.
 That same week, I’ll be presenting to the Ontario Principals’ Council at its annual general meeting, and then to the Council of Ontario Universities.
 The aim of these talks is to share how we work with these stakeholder groups to resolve issues.

 I am also looking forward to continued, productive partnerships with ombudsman offices from across the country and around the world – especially those with expanding jurisdictions – as we develop standards and collaborate on best practices.

 Of course, a key component to our plans for the upcoming year is the continued expansion of our team with the recruitment of passionate and talented individuals who will enable us to tackle more issues and solve more problems for the people of Ontario.
 Take a look at this video – it shows some of the work we do.
 If our work sounds like something that would interest you, consult our current postings for career opportunities with our office.